 The SAA Girls' Recreational Softball Program exists solely for the purpose of providing a wholesome summer recreational activity for young ladies ages 5 through 19.
 As an essential part of this purpose, we are committed to the instruction of the participants in the proper skills required to play the game of softball and to the teaching and modeling of good sportsmanship.
 Please note, our softball program uses and operates under the guidelines of the Schaumburg Athletic Association.
-The travel portion of our program has a separate handbook that addresses the different policies and procedures that are specifically related to travel.
-They still, however, use and operate under the guidelines of the Schaumburg Athletic Association.

 A minimum of one parent per registered player will be required to volunteer time for the team.
 The Manager will receive a list of players on his team at the Manager's meeting.
 He/she is then responsible for conducting a parent meeting, and they will at that time stress the importance of our volunteer policy.
 All parent meetings are to be done live and in person not by e-mail or phone calls.
 All parents are required to volunteer at some time over the course of the season.
 The manager is responsible for completing the volunteer sheet provided with mandatory positions to be filled.
 Do NOT change dates or times provide for concessions and do NOT add dates/times.
 You may have a list of other jobs for which you need volunteers.
 Please feel free to add them to this form, however, you must fill the concession times assigned first.
 Once completed, keep one copy for your records and return the balance to your league commissioner.
 SAA Softball concessions are done at Veterans Park only.
 Policy: No games schedules will be provided to the managers until both sponsor and volunteer form is turned in.
 See the calendar of events for due dates.